 Source: Bureau of Labor Statistics, Occupational Outlook Handbook

-In 2015, the Society of Critical Care Medicine (SCCM) reported that the average base salary for critical care nurses nationally was $97,990 and the average base salary for critical care nurse practitioners was $105,200.
+The Society of Critical Care Medicine (SCCM) reports that the average base salary for critical care nurses nationally is $97,990 and the average base salary for critical care nurse practitioners is $105,200.

 States with the Highest Average Annual Salaries for RNs